Creating a safe environment at Rutgers–New Brunswick is our top priority.

 - Livingston Campus: 732-932-1368

-- Stay alert and attuned to people and circumstances around you.
+- Stay alert and aware of people and your surroundings.

-- Avoid the use of alcohol and other drugs.
-Persons under the influence are much more likely to be the victims of a serious crime.
+- Avoid alcohol/drugs: Persons under the influence are much more likely to become victims.

-- Immediately notify the Rutgers University Police Department of any person or activity that arouses your suspicion.
+- Immediately notify Rutgers University Police of any suspicious person or activity.

-- Know your route before you go somewhere by checking the online campus map.
+- Know your route before you go, checking the online campus map.

-- Avoid isolation.
-After dark, walk with others.
+- After dark, walk with others.
 Use well-lighted paths.
 Study with friends.

 - Use university transportation and walking chaperone services.
-Do not hitchhike or pick up hitchhikers.
+Never hitchhike or pick up hitchhikers.

 - Do not prop open any building doors.

-- Keep the door to your dorm locked.
+- Keep your dorm door locked.
 Make sure first-floor windows, fire escape windows, and security screens are locked.